-As we've all been learning over the past six months, modern times call for modern solutions.
-And technology companies are shifting to meet newfound demand, enabling organizations that conduct trade shows like Natural Products Expo to take the show floor experience and translate it to a virtual environment.
+As we've all been learning during the COVID-19 pandemic, modern times call for modern solutions.
+And technology companies are shifting to meet newfound demand, enabling organizations that conduct trade shows like Natural Products Expo to take the show floor experience and translate it to a virtual event environment.

 "It's just like being at a show—being at your booth and waiting for someone to come by, but it's a virtual drive-by," says Steven Wangler, vice president of sales for The Good Crisp Company.
-The snack company will be participating in the Product Discovery Zone at Spark Change, which kicks off Aug.
-26, 2020.
-Wangler has some experience "exhibiting" at recent distributor virtual shows and offered insights on ways to make the most of a virtual booth.
+The snack company participated in the Product Discovery Zone at Spark Change in 2020.
+Wangler has some experience "exhibiting" at distributor virtual shows and offered insights on ways to make the most of a virtual booth.

 2. Be targeted.
 If the platform allows for it, select appropriate tags for your company type, attributes and categories to attract your target audience.
 This allows retailers and others to easily find the companies and types of products they're looking for.